stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 #### Simplifying Type Errors

-It is amazing to experience the amount of work Idris can do for use and the amount of things it can infer on its own when things go well.
+It is amazing to experience the amount of work Idris can do for us and the amount of things it can infer on its own when things go well.
 When things don't go well, however, the error messages we get from Idris can be quite long and hard to understand, especially